Torres Lab - Microbiology

 2014, Associate professor

-RESEARCH INTERESTS:The Torres laboratory is devoted to the study of the bacterial pathogen Staphylococcus aureus (S. aureus), a Gram-positive bacterium that infects more than 1.2 million individuals per year in US hospitals.
+RESEARCH INTERESTS:The Torres laboratory is devoted to the study of Staphylococcus aureus (S. aureus), a Gram-positive bacterium that infects more than 1.2 million individuals per year in US hospitals.
 S. aureus is responsible for a wide spectrum of diseases, ranging from minor skin and soft tissue infections to more invasive and serious infections such as sepsis, pneumonia, osteomyelitis, and endocarditis.
 The pathogenesis of S. aureus is linked to the production of an arsenal of virulence factors that promote evasion of the host innate and adaptive immune responses.
 Among these virulence factors, we are interested in those that are secreted to the extracellular milieu.
 These "exoproteins" have the potential to interact with host cells to alter the host’s response to infection.
 Specifically, we are currently studying two types of exoproteins, toxins that directly kill mammalian cells (cytotoxins) and proteins that target and alter immune responses without necessarily affecting the viability of the host cell (immunomodulatory exoproteins).
 The goals of our laboratory are to: (i) define how S. aureus senses signals encountered during infection to regulate the expression and elaboration of virulence factors that are critical to infection, (ii) elucidate the contribution of cytotoxins to S. aureus virulence using diverse models of infection, and (iii) examine the contribution of innate and adaptive immune responses in controlling S. aureus pathobiology.
 To accomplish these goals, we employ a multidisciplinary approach that combines techniques from bacteriology, genetics, molecular biology, biochemistry, structural biology, cellular biology, and immunology with ex vivo tissue culture models and in vivo murine models of infection.
 Our ultimate goal is to provide a platform for the rational design of novel drugs that target virulence factors.
 Such therapeutics are desperately needed to improve our ability to combat S. aureus, one the most significant microbial threats worldwide.

 I. Regulation of S. aureus virulence factors.
 We are investigating the molecular mechanism by which S. aureus differentially regulates the expression of genes that encode for exoproteins.
 Most of our efforts have been devoted to studying the transcription factor known as Repressor of Toxins (Rot).
 Rot is a ~16 kDa conserved helix turn helix (HTH)-type transcriptional regulator that is a member of the staphylococcal accessory regulator family (Sar).
 Rot is responsible for regulating gene expression in a manner that is linked to bacterial density (quorum).
 In S. aureus, the accessory gene regulator (Agr) is a two-component quorum sensing system (Agr-TCS) that influences the expression of a large number of virulence factors critical for the pathogenesis of S. aureus.
 Thus, the Agr-TCS is considered a master regulator.
 Under low bacterial density the Agr-TCS is mainly inactive and Rot is produced resulting in the repression of a collection of target genes including toxin-coding genes.
-Once S. aureus reaches quorum, the Agr-TCS is activated resulting in the expression of RNAIII, a regulatory RNA that inhibits the translation of the rot mRNA, which ultimately results in derepression of Rot-repressed genes.
+Once S. aureus reaches quorum, the Agr-TCS is activated resulting in the expression of RNAIII, a regulatory RNA that inhibits the translation of rot mRNA, which ultimately results in derepression of Rot-repressed genes.
 We are studying the molecular means by which Rot influences both the invasive and evasive potential of S. aureus by differentially regulating the expression of genes that code for exoproteins.
 Surprisingly, our studies have revealed that Rot, in addition to influencing gene expression on its own, can also work together with other transcriptional regulators to amplify its regulatory network resulting in the activation of a select number of virulence factors.
 Thus, Rot is a dual regulator that can both activate and repress gene expression.
 The current goals for this project are to:

 1. Define the molecular mechanism of Rot-mediated regulation of virulence factors.